+- (a) Complex traffic patterns;

+- (b) High amount of accidents;

+- (c) High traffic density;

 - (d) Narrow fairway and/or shoals;

 - (e) Narrow bends;

 - (f) Narrow and/or many bridges;

 - (g) Fast water currents and/or cross currents;

-- (h) Fairway with traffic regulations, e.g. one-way-traffic;
+- (h) Fairway with traffic regulations, e.g. one-way traffic;

 - (i) Conjunction of waterways.

-[5.5.1.3] The Tactical Traffic Image (TTI) is produced by collecting shore based radar and vessel tracking and tracing information and displaying the vessel information on an Inland ECDIS.
+5.5.1.3 The Tactical Traffic Image (TTI) is produced by collecting shore based radar and vessel tracking and tracing information and displaying the vessel information on an Inland ECDIS.
 The standards for Inland ECDIS and inland vessel tracking and tracing should be used.
 For a long river stretch and heavy traffic, the TTI may be enhanced by target tracking.

-[5.5.2] Lock and bridge management18
+5.5.2 Lock and bridge management